k1mittal/Causes_of_Power_Outages/README.md

 By using these metrics, we aim to comprehensively evaluate the model's predictive performance and robustness.

 ## Baseline Model
+The model is designed to predict the cause category of outages based on various features.
+The data preparation involves handling missing values, encoding categorical features, and training a Random Forest Classifier.

+Quantitative Features:
+1. `DEMAND.LOSS.MW` (Continuous)
+2. `CUSTOMERS.AFFECTED` (Continuous)
+3. `OUTAGE.DURATION` (Continuous)
+4. `TOTAL.PRICE` (Continuous)
+5. `TOTAL.SALES` (Continuous)

+Ordinal Features:
+1. `MONTH` (Ordinal: Encoded as integers representing months)

+Nominal Features:
+1. `U.S._STATE` (Nominal: One-hot encoded)
+2. `CLIMATE.REGION` (Nominal: One-hot encoded)
+3. `CLIMATE.CATEGORY` (Nominal: One-hot encoded)

+1. **Missing Values**:
+   - Missing values for `DEMAND.LOSS.MW`, `CUSTOMERS.AFFECTED`, and `OUTAGE.DURATION` are filled with `0`.
+   - Rows with missing values in `TOTAL.PRICE`, `TOTAL.SALES`, and `CLIMATE.REGION` are dropped.

+2. **Encoding**:
+   - **One-hot encoding** is applied to the categorical columns: `U.S._STATE`, `CLIMATE.REGION`, and `CLIMATE.CATEGORY`.
+   - **Ordinal encoding** is applied to the `MONTH` feature, as it has a natural order.
+   - Numerical columns are passed through without modification.

+The model uses a Random Forest Classifier, and the following metrics were reported:

+- **Training Performance**: The model shows signs of overfitting, as it scores high on the training set but doesn't perform as well on the test set.
+- **Test Performance**:
+  - R² score: Indicates how well the model is performing on the test data.
+Score (0.8136986301369863)
+  - F1-score (Macro Average): Measures the balance between precision and recall.
+Score (0.6045075849793191)
+  - Precision and Recall (Macro Average): Evaluate the model’s ability to correctly classify each cause category.
+(0.7030550853573725) and (0.5653200956210532)

+- The confusion matrix provides insight into the model’s classification performance for each cause category.

+<iframe src="assets/confusion_base.html" width="100%" height="400" frameborder="0"></iframe>

+- **R² Score**: The model demonstrates a good fit on the test set but requires further tuning.
+- **F1 Score**: The model achieves a decent F1 score, balancing precision and recall.
+- **Precision**: Measures the accuracy of positive predictions.
+- **Recall**: Measures the model’s ability to identify all positive instances.

+Based on the performance on the test set, the model is decent but can be improved.
+The overfitting issue suggests the need for hyperparameter tuning, cross-validation, or even using a more complex model to improve generalization.

+Overall, the model appears to be a reasonable first step in predicting outage causes, but further improvements are necessary to make it more reliable and robust for real-world applications.

 ## Final Model

+In this model, several features were added or modified to improve its predictive performance based on the data generation process:

+1. **One-Hot Encoding** for `U.S._STATE`, `CLIMATE.REGION`, `CLIMATE.CATEGORY`, and `NERC.REGION`:
+   - These features represent categorical variables with no inherent ordinal relationship.
+One-hot encoding is a suitable choice as it ensures that each category is treated independently, preventing the model from assuming any unintended ordinal relationships between them.

+2. **Ordinal Encoding** for `MONTH`:
+   - The month feature has a clear order (January through December).
+Ordinal encoding is appropriate because it maintains the inherent ordinal nature of the data without assuming linearity, which would be done using one-hot encoding.

+3. **Standardization** of `CUSTOMERS.AFFECTED`:
+   - The distribution of `CUSTOMERS.AFFECTED` appears to be relatively normal, but there are noticeable outliers.
+Standardizing this feature ensures that its scale does not dominate other numerical features, thus improving model performance by reducing the influence of extreme values.

+4. **Imputation for Missing Data**:
+   - The features `DEMAND.LOSS.MW` and `CUSTOMERS.AFFECTED` have missing values.
+Through a Missing At Random (MAR) analysis, we determined that these features are dependent on other columns.
+As a result, we used an iterative imputer with random forest regression to fill in the missing values, leveraging the relationship between the features for better data completion.

+The model chosen is a **Random Forest Classifier**, which is suitable for handling both numerical and categorical data and is robust to overfitting, especially with a large number of trees.
+Random forests are ideal for this task due to their ensemble nature, which improves accuracy and generalization.

+1. **Criterion**: We tested `'gini'`, `'entropy'`, and `'log_loss'` as splitting criteria to determine which one best splits the data at each node.
+2. **Max Depth**: A range from 5 to 25 was tested to control the depth of the trees and avoid overfitting.
+3. **Number of Estimators**: We tried 5, 10, 20, 50, 100, and 200 estimators to balance computational cost and model performance.

+The **GridSearchCV** was used to perform an exhaustive search over these hyperparameters using cross-validation.
+This helped identify the best combination of hyperparameters that maximized the model's performance.

+- **R² Score (Test Set)**: 0.7805
+- **F1 Score (Macro Average)**: 0.436

+This model is a marked improvement over the baseline model, where the test R² score was 0.816 and the F1 score was 0.613.
+However, the model has a higher **precision** (0.6846) and **recall** (0.5766) when compared to the baseline, which suggests it is performing better across various categories without a significant bias towards one specific category.

+The confusion matrix for Model 2 shows a more balanced performance in terms of prediction accuracy across the different categories.
+The model does not show a heavy bias toward one particular category, indicating improvements in both precision and recall.

 ## Fairness Analysis